 |---|---|---|

-Escape | Cancels the current command | Global |
+Escape | Cancel the current generation | During a response |

-Tab | Command auto-completion | Prompt |
+Tab | Command auto-completion / | After typing / |

 If you want to master these techniques in real-world conditions, the Claude Code training from SFEIR Institute (1 day) guides you step by step through creating custom commands, configuring skills, and orchestrating subagents with hands-on labs on your own projects.